-- 1. Completion of the online graduate application along with the non-refundable application fee. - Submission of official transcripts from the undergraduate institution conferring the applicant's bachelor degree and transcripts from all postgraduate institutions attended.
+- 1. Completion of the online graduate application along with the non-refundable application fee. - 2.
+Submission of official transcripts from the undergraduate institution conferring the applicant's bachelor degree and transcripts from all postgraduate institutions attended.

-by the department to receive consideration for admission to this graduate certificate program.
+All material must be received by the CGC office and evaluated by the department to receive consideration for admission to this graduate certificate program.
 Coursework is not to begin until admission has been granted into the program.